-A family in need may be referred to the BCS program by a current or past participant in good standing, or someone we know and trust.
-The referring person is vouching for the character and validity of the family’s situation.
-If you do not know a current or past participant in good standing, you may submit an application for self referral, which includes two personal references whom we will contact.
+A family in need may be referred to the BCS program by a current or past participant in good standing, or apply online.
+The referring person and references, are vouching for the character and validity of the family’s situation.
+If you do not know a current or past participant in good standing, you may submit an application online which includes two personal references whom we will contact.

 PAY MONTHLY DUES

 Each family pays a service fee of $70.00 per month.
-As of December 2016 we are switching to a ‘pay ahead’ policy, requesting that all participants pay a month in advance.
+We have a ‘pay ahead’ policy, requesting that all participants pay a month in advance.
 Thus, January’s service fee must be paid by December 31st, February’s service fee must be paid by January 31st, so on and so forth.
 If we do not receive payment for the next month by the last day of the current month, the participant will receive a late notice.
 After three late notices the participant will be removed from the program.
 Also, any participating family that does not attend for one month, and hasn’t contacted us, will be removed from the program, and replaced with another family.

 SIGN A GOAL STATEMENT